lancekrogers/iota_seed_generator/README.md

 2. .iota_history -- which is a log of the seeds you have created.

 Run python generate.py -h for the help menu.

+This script uses the secrets module that was introduced in Python 3.6, which uses a more cryptographically secure method of randomness which is provided by your operating system.
+As such this must be used with Python versions >= 3.6